top of page

 Why the Circular Shape Matters

 The circular arrangement of the color wheel is important because it visually demonstrates continuity.
 Instead of showing colors as separate categories, the wheel reveals how hues gradually transition into one another.
-This helps artists understand:
+This helps you understand:

 • Color blending